By Upkeep Media | January 10th, 2024

 Providing a Tenant with a Receipt of the Security Deposit

 Under Arizona law, landlords must provide and/or disclose certain information to a tenant.
 This includes furnishing the tenant with signed copies of the lease agreement, security deposit receipt, and move-in checklist form.
 The tenant will then need to use the move-in form to jot down any existing damages they find when moving in.
-This will help reduce disputes about the return of the deposit at the end of the tenancy.
+This will help reduce disputes about the return of the security deposit at the end of the tenancy.

 A person in glasses being handed a document